Home » Transforming » Page 10

 Worker Profile: Dan and Mary Hess

-We serve in the city of Lezhë and the town of Milot, Albania.
-Our focus is building relationships to lead many to Jesus.
-We are involved in children’s ministry, discipling new believers and training emerging leaders.
-Having served in Albania from 2001 to 2005, we feel blessed to have the privilege of living in Albania once again.
+Dan and Mart serve in the town of Milot, Albania, where they focus on building relationships to lead people to Jesus.
+They are involved in children’s ministry, discipling new believers, and training emerging leaders.

 Read More